 The Foundation’s assets grew considerably following Mr. Gund’s death in 1966, and the Foundation hired its first staff in 1969.
 At that time, the Foundation began to develop priorities and guidelines that reflected not only Mr. Gund’s interests but also new areas of commitment.

 Today, Mr. Gund’s vision is carried forth through the continued involvement of the Gund family in the Foundation’s work.
-His son, Geoffrey, is currently president of the board, which now includes both second and third generation family members.
+His granddaughter, Catherine, is currently chair of the board, which now includes third generation family members.

 The Foundation has made grants totaling $722 million since its inception.